-What kind of splashes in industrial subcontracting for the maintenance?
+Chemical risk in industrial subcontracting for the maintenance

 The maintenance function has historically been thought of as a necessary cost of doing business.
-However, new technologies and innovative practices hve positioned the maintenance to be an integral prt of the overall profitabilit o many businesses.
+However, new technologies and innovative practices have positioned the maintenance to be an integral part of the overall profitability of many businesses.
 Solid, modern maintenance techniques and practical approaches have the potential for significantly increasing competitive advantages in the global market.

 Industrial maintenance includes the checking of equipment in order to anticipate any dysfunctions, but also the cleaning to ensure the good functioning as well as the repairing if any failure is detected.